SafetyVest2789/wine-api-types-food-pairs/README.md

 Lessons Learned

 No matter what this all ends up as, I am eager and curious on learning how to build and use tools for my own work.
 It is lovely and awesome to see the communities that create and maintain tools for open source software.
 Every time I've learned one new concept and used it, another comes along and helps me get better at making it more functional.
 That is what makes this feel great.
 Having a functioning, simple, and working app is my goal.
 I had senior engineers, UI-UX designers, and sales team leads help me understand how to look at my app from a larger scope.
 Making things in object orientated programming, testing and updates, and reviewing UI interaction were the extra steps I didn't initially have as a programmer.
 Over the years I've found the model of scaling up projects to be more stable the more time I spend on pre-planning.

+There are many more milestones to take on.
+So far the recent one (JUNE2022), has been JQuery for an autocomplete function.
+This tool was introduced by a great developer in my community (Mayanwolfe) and was shown to be helpful in making an autocomplete function part of the user interface/input.